-Electronic transfers of funds comprise all kinds of transactions, ranging from cashless purchases to large payments between banks or securities settlement transactions.
+Payment systems oversight deals with transactions involving electronic transfers of funds.
+These transactions range from small cashless purchases at the supermarket checkout to large interbank payments or clearing transactions in securities trading, as conducted by the Vienna stock exchange.
 The smooth functioning of payment systems is a fundamental prerequisite for financial stability.
 Therefore, the OeNB has the statutory mandate to conduct payment systems oversight in Austria.

 - technical-operational risk (human error, IT problems, terrorist attacks, etc. cause a system breakdown), and

 - systemic risk (one participant’s or one system’s problems set off a chain reaction, causing disruptions in other payment systems or in the entire financial system)

 The security of payment systems is of fundamental macroeconomic importance; therefore payment systems oversight is one of the key tasks of a central bank.

 The OeNB carries out its oversight function under the framework provided by the oversight policies set out by the Governing Council of the ECB, which are based on Article 127 (2) of the Treaty on the Functioning of the European Union as well as Articles 3 and 22 of the Statute of the ESCB and of the ECB.
 The main oversight objectivs are to prevent system failure and to safeguard the efficiency and security of market infrastructures.
 For further details on the legal framework for payment systems oversight at the European level, see the website of the ECB.